Content Detail

 • Soil preference Moist, well-drained soil, Wet soil

-• Tolerances Alkaline soil, Occasional flooding, Wet sites
+• Other tolerances Alkaline soil, Wet sites

 • Season of interest early fall, mid fall